 Meet the Artist

-Scott Maier is an artist and content director for artistsnetwork.com, where he has streamed live over 150 times for Drawing Together.
+Scott Maier is an artist and a content contributor to artistsnetwork.com.
 He’s also the author of the instructional art book, See, Think, Draw: An Easy Guide for Realistic Drawing and Beyond.